-Meghan Markle Is Not Throwing Kate Middleton A Baby Shower, Despite Tabloid Report
+Meghan Markle Is Not Throwing Kate Middleton A Baby Shower, Despite Tabloid Report [Debunked]

-Meghan Markle and Kate Middleton have reportedly become pretty close according to a People Magazine profile of the Duchess of Cambridge and Prince Harry’s future wife.
-But one tabloid is claiming that Markle is planning a baby shower for Kate Middleton who is in the third trimester of her pregnancy.
-But Gossip Cop is on the case and the celebrity rumor watchdog is reporting that the tabloid story is fake.
+Meghan Markle and Kate Middleton have reportedly become pretty close, according to a People Magazine profile of the Duchess of Cambridge and Prince Harry’s future wife.
+However, one tabloid is claiming that Markle is planning a baby shower for Kate Middleton, who is in the third trimester of her pregnancy.
+Gossip Cop is on the case, though, and the celebrity rumor watchdog is reporting that the tabloid story is fake.

 According to Gossip Cop, Life & Style is the publication that has claimed that Meghan is Kate’s baby-shower planner.
 They cite an alleged source who claims that Meghan is sparing no expense for the event that’s meant to be a surprise.
-But, as Gossip Cop notes, there are clues that the “insider” is not real.
-The quote uses the former Suits actress’ first and last names and calls Middleton, Kate.
+But as Gossip Cop notes, there are clues that the “insider” is not real.
+The quote uses the former Suits actress’ first and last names and calls Middleton by her first name, Kate.
 A true royal insider would more likely refer to Prince William’s wife as Catherine, Gossip Cop says.

-Life & Style also claims that Markle has teamed up with Pippa Middleton, Kate’s sister to plan the alleged event.
-But they say that Pippa has taken on more responsibility than Meghan because the American actress and humanitarian is busy planning her own wedding which takes place on May 19.
+Life & Style also claims that Markle has teamed up with Pippa Middleton, Kate’s sister, to plan the alleged event.
+They say that Pippa has taken on more responsibility than Meghan because the American actress and humanitarian is busy planning her own wedding, which takes place on May 19.
 The baby shower will reportedly take place at Kensington Palace and will have a small guest list of only about 10 people plus Kate Middleton’s mom, Carole.
-The “insider” adds that Markle is spending a heap of money on gifts from high-end brands like Tiffany’s and Dior and creating a list of baby shower games.
+The supposed insider adds that Markle is spending a heap of money on gifts from high-end brands like Tiffany’s and Dior and creating a list of baby shower games.

 People have noticed something odd about Meghan Markle and Kate Middleton's shoes https://t.co/uw3CUDR80K pic.twitter.com/UZTO81ySay